• Sarah B. McClure

 Nick Triozzi

-Triozzi is beginning his doctoral research looking at risk and Neolithic farming strategies on the Dalmatian coast using a combination of excavation, stable isotopes, ecological modeling, and AMS radiocarbon dating.
-As a Fulbright Scholar, he is spending the current academic year in Dalmatia to work with colleagues at the University of Zadar to excavate several Neolithic period sites and complete zooarchaeological analyses.
-During his residency he will be visiting local museums to obtain additional animal bone and teeth samples for stable isotope and AMS radiocarbon analyses.
-His dissertation, titled “Herding is Risky Business” will examine how subsistence agro-pastoralists minimized risk by adapting their domesticated animal management strategies to local ecological conditions.
-His research looks at these strategies across a 2,000 year period and will assess the degree to which innovative technologies related to food production influence the decisions a subsistence farmer will make to meet their subsistence needs.
-This project is funded by the National Science Foundation, the Archaeological Institute of America-Orange County Chapter, and the Register of Professional Archaeologists.
+Triozzi is finalizing his doctoral research looking at risk and Neolithic farming strategies on the Dalmatian coast using a combination of excavation, stable isotopes, ecological modeling, and AMS radiocarbon dating.
+His dissertation, titled “Herding is Risky Business” examines how subsistence agro-pastoralists minimized risk by adapting their domesticated animal management strategies to local ecological conditions.
+His research looks at these strategies across a 2,000 year period and assesses the degree to which innovative technologies related to food production influence the decisions a subsistence farmer will make to meet their subsistence needs.
+This project is funded by the National Science Foundation, a Fulbright Fellowship, the Archaeological Institute of America-Orange County Chapter, and the Register of Professional Archaeologists.

 • Spaces